We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Vitamin D deficiency is common worldwide.
 A person can check their vitamin D levels themselves with an at-home vitamin D test, and many of these tests are of the same quality as those that medical professionals use.

+There are two forms of vitamin D in the blood: 25-hydroxy vitamin D, or calcidiol, and 1,25-dihydroxy vitamin D, or calcitriol.
+Tests will measure the amount of 25-hydroxy vitamin D in the blood.
 This is because 25-hydroxy vitamin D is a better indicator of a person’s vitamin D levels and stays in the bloodstream for longer, making it easier to detect.

-If a person has a vitamin D test at a doctor’s office, the doctor will take a small blood sample from their arm using a needle.
+If a person has a vitamin D test at a doctor’s office, the doctor will take a small blood sample from the arm using a needle.
 If a person takes a test at home, they will take a blood sample using a finger prick test.

 However, a person taking a test at home must follow all of the test manufacturer’s instructions to avoid invalidating the results.